Giovanni Chronicle Pt. IV – Nuovo Malattia (1999)

 Act III – Test of Faith.

 This section is a fucking mess.
-The characters get split up, the court room is essentially a railroad for the ghoul characters and the climax is ridiculous.
-The vampire character (or one of them?) are tailed back to their homes and captured by the Inquisition (full credit where it is due, you CAN escape capture and skip this entire bullshit part if you take the neccesary precautions) and they introduce Mary Sue the Giovanni character again along with some kid who can turn invisible to vampires because of true faith or whatever.
+The characters get split up between ghouls and vampires, the court room is essentially a railroad for the ghoul characters and the climax is ridiculous.
+The vampire character (or one of them?) are tailed back to their homes and captured by the Inquisition (full credit where it is due, you CAN escape capture and skip this entire bullshit part if you take the necessary precautions) and they introduce Mary Sue the Giovanni character again along with some kid who can turn invisible to vampires because of true faith or whatever.
 What a shitshow.

-It is here that the accumulated complexity and moving parts of the adventure really start interfering with the rigid rail-roadery model and as a result the long pages of scripted dialogue are replaced with handwaving and throwaway sentences to the point of banality.
+It is here that the accumulated complexity and moving parts of the adventure really start interfering with the rigid rail-roadery model and as a result the long pages of scripted dialogue are replaced with handwaving and throwaway sentences to the point of banality and incoherence.
 It is at this point that I start to question whether this is even still an adventure.

 There is another good decision amidst the by now decaying foundations.
 If you were nice to Reginald the Wraith it will affect how he decides to aid the characters.
 The specific matter concerns a bunch of witnesses.
-If you were nice he gives you the adress but tries to motivate you to use nonlethal means, if you are not he tries to get you to burn down the witnesses.
+If you were nice he gives you the address but tries to motivate you to use nonlethal means, if you are not he tries to get you to burn down the witnesses.
 The only problem is that this is never really set up well in the preceding chapters.
-The Effect of the Verdict IS important since it might convince the characters to team up with the Elders (that is a possibility here too) and rat out Andreas, or alternatively try to set a trap for Marianna (Vampire mary Sue).
+The Effect of the Verdict IS important since it might convince the characters to team up with the Elders (that is a possibility here too) and rat out Andreas, or alternatively try to set a trap for Deus Ex Marianna.